Jompda/Jompda.github.io/README.md

 # Jompda.github.io
-- Used to host assets for Jompda's projects.
+- Used to host resources for Jompda's projects.

 ## WebR6Editor
+- Assets such as the images for the maps, operators and gadgets.